Well-crafted product descriptions do more than just describe your merchandise. When done right, your descriptions convey your unique voice, get...

 By making it vivid.

-- That make the item attractive;
+- Makes the item attractive;

-- That are important to know before purchase;
+- Is important to know before purchase;

-- That remove any barriers before purchase;
+- Remove any barriers before purchase;

 Write to your ideal customer!

-Try to please everyone, and you'll end up pleasing no-one.
+Try to please everyone, and you'll end up pleasing no one.

-Why is your product useful?
+Why is your product valuable?